Hengelo: Education

 Hengelo has seven high schools.
-These high schools are the Montessori College Twente, Bataafs Lyceum, Twickel College, Avila College, Gilde College, Grundel Lyceum, and the Grundel Parkcollege.
+These high schools are the Montessori College Twente, Bataafs Lyceum, Twickel College, Avila College, C.T.
+Stork College, Grundel Lyceum and 't Genseler.

 There is also an MBO school, ROC of Twente.

+The Tio Business School (HBO, University of Applied Sciences) is also located in Hengelo.

+There is also Twents Vakcollege 't Woolde which is a worker-oriented school located.